rob-berry-depop/jj-stack/README.md

 jj rebase -b profile-edit -d "trunk()"
 ```

-Since your local changes are now updated, they need to be pushed to remote and the corresopnding PRs updated.
+Since your local changes are now updated, they need to be pushed to remote and the corresponding PRs updated.
 Use jj-stack to do this.

 ```bash
 jst submit profile-edit